sciactive/nephele/packages/authenticator-none/README.md

 # Security Implications

-If you use this authenticator, anyone who can reach your server on the network will have full access to create, read, update, and delete all resources!
+If you use this authenticator, anyone who can reach your server on the network will have full access to create, read, update, and delete all resources controlled by this authenticator!

 # Usage